DerwenAI/bwyd/README.md

 equipment, and techniques to make specific products.

-A close programming analogy would be _generators_, and internally these behave similar to Petri nets with pre- and post- conditions.
+A close programming analogy would be _generators_, and internally these behave similar to Petri nets with _guard expressions_ as pre- and post- conditions.
-Recalling "Old School" AI from the 1980s, these function much like unpopulated frames.
+Recalling "Old School" AI from the 1980s, these function much like unpopulated frames in _frame representation_.

-Codifying the practice, `Closure` objects describe steps in cooking, specifying parameterizations (scale, ingredient substitutions) and describing yields produced, while consuming recursively from other `Closure` definitions within a personalized library.
+Codifying the practice, `Closure` objects describe sequences of `Steps` used in cooking.
+These specify parameterizations (scale, ingredient substitutions) and describing the `Yields` produced, while consuming recursively from other `Closure` definitions drawn from a personalized library.

 ```
   CLOSURE: "cookie dough"

-    // commands...
+    // steps ...

-  YIELD (100 g)
+  YIELDS (100 g)
 ```

 Process defines the "art" of cooking.